History of Melbourne Knights FC: National Premier Leagues Victoria and FFA Cup (2014–present)

 In 2014, the Knights' squad was decimated by injuries in the first half of the season and struggled for results.
 A resurgence in the second half of the season saw the club pick up more points than most of the clubs above it to finish in 5th place.
 The major achievement was winning the 2014 Dockerty Cup, beating South Springvale in the final through a 121st-minute goal from captain Tomislav Uskok.
-On the way to the final, Melbourne beat rivals South Melbourne in the quarter finals in a riveting contest.
+On the way to the final, Melbourne beat rivals South Melbourne in the quarter-finals in a riveting contest.
 The club also qualified for the inaugural 2014 FFA Cup through their progression in the Dockerty Cup, but were knocked out by Olympic FC in the Round of 32 in a contentious affair.

 The 2015 season saw the club qualify for the newly re-introduced league finals series after a strong league showing, finishing in 4th place.
 The Knights exited the finals series at the first stage, though, going down on penalties to Hume City FC.
 In the penalty shoot-out, Hume City keeper Chris Oldfield saved all four of Croatia's penalty kicks.
 At the club's end of season awards night, talismanic striker Stipo Andrijašević took out the 2015 Best & Fairest and 2015 Top Goalscorer awards.
 Andrijašević's incredible long distance volley into the top corner against Green Gully SC on 18 July was voted as the best goal in the NPL Victoria.

-Wth youth product, captain and fan-favourite Tomislav Uskok signing for A-League side Central Coast Mariners in November, 2015 Knights re-signed the majority of their players from the previous season.
+With youth product, captain and fan-favourite Tomislav Uskok signing for A-League side Central Coast Mariners in November, 2015 Knights re-signed the majority of their players from the previous season.
 Established goalkeeper Chris May and long serving full back Anthony Colosimo departed and in came young talents like 18-year-old Nick Glavan and 17-year-old Nikola Jurković from Melbourne Victory Youth and sister-club North Geelong Warriors respectively.
 Melbourne Knights finished the NPL Victoria season in ninth place, missing out on a finals spot.
 However, the Somers Street-based side qualified for the national stage of the 2016 FFA Cup following a 2–0 victory over Port Melbourne SC.
 Knights drew Western Australian side Cockburn City SC, defeating them 2–1 at Knights Stadium.
 In the Round of 16, at home once more, Melbourne Knights lost 3–1 to Green Gully in front of 2,472 fans.